MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-up-timeline-control.md

 ## Add or configure a timeline

 A timeline control is located on a form within table.
 Any timeline control that's on a form can be configured.
 For example, an account table has three standard forms, and each of those forms can have a timeline that can be configured.
-For custom tables where you want to add a timeline control, make sure that the **Enable attachments** setting is selected for the table.
 Notice that there can be only one timeline per form.

+### Display a custom table in a timeline

+For custom tables to appear in the list of activities that can be added to a timeline control, make sure that when you create the table you configure the following settings:
+- Check the table **Type** as **Activity**.
+- Check the **Enable attachments** setting if you want app users to be able to add attachments and notes to the custom activity record.

+### Add a timeline to a form

 1. Sign into [Power Apps](https://make.powerapps.com), and then go to the **Dataverse** section.
 1. Select **Tables**, open the table you want, and then select the **Forms** tab.